Skip to Main Content

 How much is gap insurance?

 The cost of gap insurance is influenced by several factors such as your vehicle’s actual cash value (ACV), where you opt to purchase the coverage, your past insurance claims and the insurance provider you select.
-According to the Insurance Information Institute (Triple-I), adding gap insurance to a full coverage auto policy costs about $20 per year.
+According to the Insurance Information Institute (Triple-I), adding gap insurance to a full coverage auto policy averages less than $100 per year.
 However, this is not a set rate, and individual rating factors like your vehicle’s value can influence the cost.

 Does gap insurance always pay out?